Which of the following is most likely to impact a person's abilit... | Study Prep in Pearson+

 1

-Step 3: Compare the impact of other options such as regular physical activity, drinking water, and eating a balanced breakfast on sleep quality, noting that these generally support overall health but do not directly disrupt sleep.
+Step 3: Understand that exposure to excessive noise during the night can disrupt sleep cycles by causing awakenings or preventing deep sleep stages, thus directly impacting sleep quality.

-Step 4: Identify that blue light emitted from screens suppresses melatonin production, leading to difficulty falling asleep and reduced sleep quality.
+Step 4: Recognize that eating a balanced diet supports overall health and can influence sleep indirectly, but it is less immediate in its effect compared to environmental disturbances like noise.

-Step 5: Conclude that among the options, exposure to bright screens before bedtime is most likely to negatively impact a person's ability to get adequate quality sleep.
+Step 5: Conclude that among the options, exposure to excessive noise during the night is the most likely to impact a person's ability to get adequate quality sleep because it directly interferes with the sleep environment.

 Watch next